christian-schw/spa-e-commerce-pokemon/README.md

 ### General - Reasons for the Tech Stack Selection
-I opted for the Tech Stack for the following reasons:<br>
+I opted for the tech stack for the following reasons:<br>
 <br>
 `Mind Mapping Tool: XMind` - Already used in past projects, so already know how to use the tool.<br>
 Very good for finding ideas and organizing thoughts.<br>